-Normally the “default” instance is set up on the robot as a server, and used for communication with the dashboard program running on your driver station computer.
+For most general usage, you should use the “default” instance, as all current dashboard programs can only connect to a single NetworkTables server at a time.
+Normally the default instance is set up on the robot as a server, and used for communication with the dashboard program running on your driver station computer.
 This is what the SmartDashboard and LiveWindow classes use.

-Similarly, if you wanted to do unit testing of your robot program’s NetworkTables communications, you could set up your unit tests such that they create a separate client instance (still within the same program) and have it connect to the server instance that the main robot code is running.
+However, if you wanted to do unit testing of your robot program’s NetworkTables communications, you could set up your unit tests such that they create a separate client instance (still within the same program) and have it connect to the server instance that the main robot code is running.